Anti-Social behaviour and criminal damage

-Although North Cumbria has seen a consistent decline in anti-social behaviour over the past two years it remains our top priority.
+Although North Cumbria has seen a consistent decline in anti-social behaviour over the past two years, it remains our top priority.
 This task group aims to contribute to a high quality of life for all across both urban and rural communities, creating an environment where people can feel secure and live without the fear or threat of crime and disorder.
-This will be achieved through a range of interventions, based on the key elements of prevention, education and enforcement and is displayed in the task group action plan at the bottom of this page.
+This will be achieved through a range of interventions, based on the key elements of prevention, education and enforcement and is displayed in the task group action plan.

 - Eden Housing Association, 01768 861400

 - Riverside Carlisle, 0800 169 3245

 - Telephone 101, to report anti-social behaviour to the Local Neighbourhood Team.